riot/riot.github.io/documentation.md

 1. When `this.update()` is called on the current component instance
 2. When `this.update()` is called on a parent component, or any parent upwards.
 Updates flow uni-directionally from parent to child.

-The "onUpdated" callback is called every time component tag is updated.
+The "onUpdated" callback is called every time the component tag is updated.

 Since the values are calculated before mounting there are no surprise issues such as failed `<img src={ src }>` calls.